johnkary/phpunit-speedtrap/README.md

 </phpunit>
 ```

-This allows you to set your own criteria for "slow" tests, and how many you care to know about.
+This allows customizing what the project considers a "slow" test and how many are reported on to project maintainers.

-## Custom slow threshold per-test method
+## Custom slowness threshold per-test case

-You may have a few tests in your suite that take a little bit longer to run, and want to have a higher slow threshold than the rest of your suite.
+Some projects have a few complex tests that take a long time to run.
+It is possible to set a different slowness threshold for individual test cases.

-You can use the annotation `@slowThreshold` to set a custom slow threshold on a per-test method basis.
-This number can be higher or lower than the default threshold and will be used in place of the default threshold for that specific test.
+Use the annotation `@slowThreshold` to set a custom slowness threshold for single test cases.
+This number may be higher or lower than the default threshold and will be used in place of the default threshold for that specific test.

 ```php
 class SomeTestCase extends \PHPUnit_Framework_TestCase